CMS trainee recruitment

 The Legal Cheek View

-Six years on from the 2017 three-way merger between CMS Cameron McKenna, Nabarro, and Olswang, the combined mega-firm CMS now has an established identify of its own.
-The biggest ever UK legal tie-up by lawyer numbers brings together the scale and quality of CMS Cameron McKenna, the real estate strength of Nabarro, and the media law cool of Olswang.
+In 2017 it wasn’t all snap elections and royal proposals, in the world of Big Law there was a union of a different kind going on and this one was strictly British.
+Seven years on from the three-way merger between CMS Cameron McKenna, Nabarro, and Olswang, the combined mega-firm CMS now has its own established identity — a consummate fusion of Cameron McKenna’s scale and corporate quality, the real estate strength of Nabarro, and the media law cool of Olswang.

 Continue reading